rust-stuco/lectures/week1/slides.md

 C/C++ package managers: "Many, and they're not as awful but still frustrating"

-Cargo is included with all Rust distributions, eliminates the need for `make` files or third-party build systems.
+Cargo is included with all Rust distributions, eliminates the need for third-party build systems.

 ---